The Soldier's Details

 Arthur went from SA to Darwin with the 2/4th and just after Christmas the Battalion embarked to sail to Sydney where they boarded ‘Aquitania’ a few days later.
 ‘Aquitania’ sailed to Singapore via Fremantle (their destination was secret, the soldiers were not told).
 The ship anchored for one night at Gauge Roads.
 The men were forbidden to take leave.
 Desperate to see their families (for what maybe the last time) 100’s 2/4th men got off the ship and got to Fremantle, then headed for their homes.
 Morrison was one of about 100 2/4th machine gunners who were unable to reboard the next day – some had been locked up in Fremantle unable to persuade the authorities of their ‘plight.’

 Arthur joined ‘A’ Force Burma Java Party No. 4 Williams Force and worked on the Burma end of Thai-Burma Railway.
-Williams Force, due to the fact there were POWs with ‘engineering/construction’ experience, was to endure harsh conditions moving frequently up and down the railway in Burma, and often repairing/maintaining the railway line.
+Williams Force, due to the fact there were POWs with ‘engineering/construction’ experience, was to endure harsh conditions moving frequently up and down the railway in Burma, repairing/maintaining the railway line, often working all day and then ordered to march at night to next day where the men would immediately start work.

 Morrison suffered from tropical ulcers to his feet at 105km Camp Burma and was treated at Kanchanaburi.